Posted in come, earth, eyes, faith, God, grace, heaven, help, hope, Jesus, love, mercy, mountains, sacred, scripture, seed

 Today our prayers and the works that match those prayers sustain us.
 We cannot justify hatred between family members, neighborhoods, co-workers, religions, and races.
 Pray.
 Pray for the “peace that surpasses understanding.”
 Do a good deed towards someone who may be in opposite view as yourself.
 If a good deed is not possible right now, then continue to pray.
 “Pray without ceasing” until you can.
 Bathe yourself and the other person in prayer.

-Posted in bones, contagious, faith, granddaughter, health, heart, Jesus, joy, love, Prayer, scripture, share, veteran, Women in My Life
+Posted in bones, contagious, faith, granddaughter, health, heart, Jesus, joy, love, prayer, scripture, share, veteran, Women in My Life

 Hearts Are Everywhere